Fees and Fiscal Information

 - Intern supervisors for institutions within the State University System may be given one non-transferable certificate (fee waiver) for each full academic term during which the person serves as an intern supervisor, pursuant to 1009.26, Florida Statutes.

-- Persons 60 years of age or older who are Florida residents are entitled to a waiver of tuition fees for audited courses, as provided by Chapter 1009.26, Florida Statutes.
+- Persons 60 years of age or older who are Florida residents are entitled to a waiver of tuition fees, as provided by Chapter 1009.26, Florida Statutes.

 - Any student for whom the state is paying foster care board or any student adopted from the Department of Children and Family Services after May 5, 1997, is entitled to a waiver of tuition fees pursuant to Chapter 1009.25, Florida Statutes.